Why people become empaths?

 Healing is possible for all sensitive people.
 Even if you’ve experienced early trauma or have been raised by abusive or narcissistic parents, it’s important that you learn to feel safe enough to embrace your sensitivities now.

-Part of this involves learning to set healthy boundaries with others and choosing positive people in your circle who can be support your sensitivities.
-In addition, protection and centering techniques and meditations can help to strengthen your core so you can be both strong and sensitive.
-In The Empath’s Survival Guide I outline numerous techniques that you can use in your life to feel safe and secure as an empath.
+Part of this involves learning to set healthy boundaries with others and choosing positive people in your circle who can support your sensitivities.
+In addition, protection and centring techniques and meditations can help to strengthen your core so you can be both strong and sensitive.

 The goal is for empaths to be empowered and use their sensitivities to be loving to themselves, their intimates, and create love in the world.